Jackie Gleason: Early television

-In a 1985 interview, Gleason related some of his characters to his youth in Brooklyn.
+In a 1985 interview Gleason explained how some of his invented comic characters were associated with his youth in Brooklyn.
 The Mr. Dennehy whom Joe the Bartender greets is a tribute to Gleason's first love, Julie Dennehy.
 The character of The Poor Soul was drawn from an assistant manager of an outdoor theater he frequented.
+When one of Gleason's biographers likened him to Charlie Chaplin, Gleason asked, "Couldn't you compare me to Buster Keaton?
+Chaplin only plays one role, but Buster Keaton had a whole group of fantastic characters -- fantastic, but earthbound, too."

 Gleason disliked rehearsing.
-With a photographic memory he read the script once, watched a rehearsal with his co-stars and stand-in, and shot the show later that day.
+Using photographic memory he read the script once, then watched a rehearsal with his co-stars and stand-in and shot the show later that day.
 When he made mistakes, he often blamed the cue cards.